 - They must possess prerequisite knowledge of program management methodologies.

 - Program managers must have practical communication skills to facilitate mutually beneficial client-company relationships.

 - They must exhibit credibility in monetary and material allocations.

 - Delegation is an important part of their job profile.
 Program managers must know to assign responsibilities in a manner that impacts the efficiency and productivity of an organization.

-- They should have the teamwork capacities to work with a project as well as the leadership capacities to manage an entire program.
+- They should have the teamwork capacities to work on a project as well as the leadership capacities to manage an entire program.

-- Since project managers are in charge of several projects, they must learn to prioritize tasks and allocate resources accordingly, hence promote efficiency and sustainability.
+- Since project managers are in charge of several projects, they must learn to prioritize tasks and allocate resources accordingly, hence promoting efficiency and sustainability.

-- Program managers should be able to collaborate with different departments and use their communication and interpersonal skills to create a favorable atmosphere for employees to carry out their duties.
+- Program managers should be able to collaborate with different departments and use their communication and interpersonal skills to create a favourable atmosphere for employees to carry out their duties.